How I created a (soon-to-be-bestselling) card deck...

 And I believe it happened because I gave myself the creative time and space and noodling permission required to be open to what the Universe was asking of me.

-With Marcy's guidance in the class, I hired a designer or two, but wasn't having any luck with the concepts that they -- and I -- were coming up with.
+With Marcy's guidance in the class, I hired a designer or two, but wasn't having any luck with the concepts they were coming up with.

 Maybe you can see the beginnings of the deck I wound up with in the images in the third column.
 At least I liked the colors.